Selmer Mark VI Alto Saxophone Review [Worth 10k]

 "Mark VI"

-Is the Selmer Mark VI Alto Sax worth it?
+Is the Selmer Paris Mark VI Alto Sax worth it?

 Yes!
 This is a great saxophone with amazing tonal quality!
 It may even become my main instrument.